vsoch/watchme/docs/_docs/watcher-tasks/results.md

 ```

 The task will find the environment variables, and then save the results to
-the GitHub repository according to the environment variable name under
+the git repository according to the environment variable name under
 the task folder.
 In this case we would see:

 ```